How to Use a Basic Colour Wheel to Create Stunning Coloured Pencil Art

 Creating contrast through colour temperature - warm and cool colours

-The easiest way to determine the value of an image is to change it to grey-scale in a photo editing app by moving the saturation slider until you no longer see any colour.
+The easiest way to determine the value of an image is to change it to grey-scale in a photo editing app by moving the saturation slider until no colour remains.

 Grey scale version of the photo shows it is made up on all mid tonesGrey-scale version of the photo shows it is made up of mainly mid tones

-The photo of leaves, however, has a good range of values.
-The yellow-green, orange, and red-orange are all light, while the darker greens, brown and even blue in the background still create contrast.
+The photo of leaves has a good range of values, from yellow, yellow-green, orange, and red-orange to darker greens, brown and even blue in the background, creating contrast.

-When you have a range of values within an image, it will appear more balanced and harmonious.
+A range of values within an image makes it appear more balanced.

 The leaves contrast with the value of the backgroundContrast between the values of the leaves and the background

-When creating a harmonious colour scheme, it's essential to use a variety of values to create interest and visual balance.
+When creating a harmonious colour scheme, use a variety of values to generate interest and visual balance.

 Before you go